uwphil/hegel-23su/index.md

 ## Schedule and Location

 If you are joining remotely, use [this Zoom room](https://washington.zoom.us/j/99546368319){:target="_blank"}.
 Meetings will be recorded and posted below.
-We will be meeting:
+We will be meeting every week:
 - Wednesday 12:00 PM - 1:00 PM, Savery Big Table (level 3)
 - Maybe Thursday?
 TBD

+We will communicate in the `#rg-hegel-su23` channel in the [UW Philosophy Discord](https://discord.gg/FEzZbzThJd){:target="_blank"}.

 ---